Generalized Eshelby's inclusion and inhomogeneity problems for transient heat transfer: Numerical case studies

 which is applicable to all heat conduction problems at the center of the inhomogeneity.
 In Eq. (\ref{eq:equiv_ETG}), the superscript $0$ represents undisturbed fields (without the inhomogeneity).
 For general transient conduction problems, the equivalent heat source conditions are additionally required as,

 The combination of Eqs. (\ref{eq:equiv_ETG}) and (\ref{eq:equiv_EHS}) constructs a system of linear equations, whose solutions are ETG and EHS.
 Based on previous assumption of uniform, linear and quadratic approximations, the polynomial-form EIM requires $4, 16$ and $52$ unknowns to be determined, respectively.
+And the details of matrix arrangements to determine eigen-fields have been explained in the global matrix Eq.
+(29) in \cite{Wu_IJSS_2025}.